zonca/italianschoolsd-website/site/content/adults.md

 ## Short December session

-The next quarter of in-person will start in January, so we would like to offer a short 4-classes session targeted at people that would like to see if an Italian class is suitable for them without committing to a full quarter of classes.
+The next quarter of in-person classes will start in January, so we would like to offer a short 4-classes session targeted at people that would like to see if an Italian class is suitable for them without committing to a full quarter of classes.
 This will be a great introduction to the Winter quarter starting in January.

 ### Adult beginner